Steve Way (runner)

-Steve Way (born 6 July 1974) is a British long-distance runner.
-He is the holder of the British 100 km record, after winning the 2014 British Championship in a time of 6:19:20 at the age of 39.
-He only began running seriously in 2007 to overcome lifestyle-related health issues, when he weighed over 100 kg.
+Steve Way (born 6 July 1974) is a British former long-distance runner.
+He was the holder of the British 100km record, after winning the 2014 British Championship in a time of 6:19:20 at the age of 39.

+He only began running seriously in 2007 to overcome lifestyle-related health issues, when he weighed over 100kg.
 As of 2014, he has run the London Marathon in under 2:20 four times, breaking the Commonwealth Games qualifying time of 2:17 for the first time in 2014.

 He represented England at the 2014 Commonwealth Games in Glasgow, coming in 10th overall, first for England, setting a new British veterans record with a personal best of 2:15:16.
-Following his 2014 performances, the media has lauded him as the 100 kg, 20-a-day man turned elite athlete.
+Following his 2014 performances, the media has lauded him as the 100kg, 20-a-day man turned elite athlete.

 Running career

 Way entered his first marathon in 2006 and with only three weeks' training, finished in 3:07:08.
 He did not run again until 2007, when he started running in order to get fit, having weighed over 100 kg, smoked 20 cigarettes a day and subsisting on a diet of high-fat and high-sugar junk food.

 In order to make time for his training, running 130 miles a week, Way gave up a lucrative career in IT with long hours at Barclays Bank for a 9-5 clerical role.

 Following a 24-week training programme, Way ran the 2008 London Marathon with the goal of breaking 3 hours.
 He finished 100th in a time of 2:35:12.
 He began training with a running club and entered the 2009 London Marathon, this time finishing in 2:25:00.
 In 2010 he ran it in under 2:20 for the first time, repeating the achievement in 2011 and 2012.
 Injury prevented him from competing in 2013.

 On 13 April 2014 Way came 15th in the 2014 London Marathon with a race time of 2:16:27, having started some way behind the elite field in the sub-2 hours 45 minutes group.
 He was the third-best British runner in the competition, behind Olympic athletes Mo Farah and Chris Thompson, achieving the qualifying standard for the Commonwealth Games with 33 seconds to spare.
 He had not intended to race, instead planning to use the event as preparation for the 100 km British Championship in May.
 After the initial busy stages, he caught up with the 2:15 official pacer and settled in behind him, running under 32 minutes for the first and second 10 kilometres, reaching the halfway point in 67:21.